HotelQuickly/WeAreHiring/README.md

 We want you to grow...*quickly*!
 And [here's the plan](https://github.com/HotelQuickly/WeAreHiring/blob/master/additional-info/personal-growth.md).

-## Why you should join us?
+## Why should you join us?

-We really think it's a great opportunity for anyone to join HotelQuickly and compiled [10 reasons why you should join us](https://github.com/HotelQuickly/WeAreHiring/blob/master/additional-info/10-reasons-why-you-should-join-us.md)
+We really think it's a great opportunity for anyone to join HotelQuickly and compiled [10 reasons why you should join us](https://github.com/HotelQuickly/WeAreHiring/blob/master/additional-info/10-reasons-why-you-should-join-us.md).

 ## Open-source